Beachy Head Lighthouse

 Beachy Head Lighthouse is a lighthouse located in the English Channel below the cliffs of Beachy Head in East Sussex.
 It is 33 m in height and became operational in October 1902.
-It was the last traditional-style 'rock tower' (i.e. offshore lighthouse) to be built by Trinity House.
+It was the last wave-washed masonry lighthouse built by Trinity House.

 Construction

-Beachy Head Lighthouse was built to replace the Belle Tout Lighthouse on top of the cliffs of Beachy Head, which was completed in 1834.
-This was not as successful as had been hoped, as its light was frequently obscured by sea mists.
+Beachy Head Lighthouse was built to replace the Belle Tout Lighthouse (which was completed in 1834) on top of the cliffs of Beachy Head.
+The Belle Tout lighthouse was not as successful as had been hoped, as its light was frequently obscured by sea mists.
 Thus it was decided to build a replacement at the foot of the cliffs.
 Belle Tout lighthouse was decommissioned in 1902, and still exists as a holiday home.

-In 1900 to 1902 under the direction of Sir Thomas Matthews, the Trinity House Engineer-in-Chief, Beachy Head Lighthouse was built, sited about 165 metres seawards from the base of the cliffs.
+From 1900 to 1902, under the direction of Sir Thomas Matthews, the Trinity House Engineer-in-Chief, Beachy Head Lighthouse was built, sited about 165 metres seawards from the base of the cliffs.
 For the construction, a temporary cable car from the cliff was installed for the transport of workers and stones to an iron ocean platform adjacent to the lighthouse.
 3,660 tons of Cornish granite were used in the construction of the tower.

 The lighthouse was equipped with a first-order revolving catadioptric optic made up of three double panels, giving two white flashes every 20 seconds; the lightsource was a Matthews-designed paraffin vapour burner.
 The newly built lighthouse was also provided with an explosive fog signal, which was sounded every five minutes in foggy weather; it involved the keepers attaching a small explosive charge together with a detonator to each arm of a jib located on the gallery of the lighthouse; when winched into place, connection was made with a dynamo-electric firing machine inside the lantern, from where the charge was remotely fired.

+The new lighthouse began operation on 2 October 1902.
+Initially, the granite tower was painted with a broad black band around its middle, and the lantern and gallery were likewise painted black; the colour was altered to red in 1951.